rajiteh/awesome/TOPICS.md

 *   [openai/openai-cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API

 *   [psychic-api/psychic](https://github.com/psychic-api/psychic) - Universal APIs for unstructured data.
-Sync documents from SaaS tools to a SQL or vector database, where they can be easily queried by AI applications
+Connect to SaaS tools with turnkey auth and sync documents from N data sources with only one integration

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3